CaioEmPessoa/Save2Switch/README.md

 - If you copied to switch you can just apply your save on JKSV
 - If you copied to PC you can just go and play your game!

-**And don't worry about losing saves, before copying the save files to PC, the app copies your save foulder to a "backups" one on the root of the app.**
+**And don't worry about losing saves, before copying the save files to PC, the app copies your save foulder to a "backups" one on the root of the app, but if you want to be sure its always good to keep a backup yourself.**
 **And JKSV automatically does a backup before applying your saves on switch.**